jeena/catdog/report.md

 ![k-Nearest Neighbours as a graphic](https://jeena.net/images/2013/catdog/k-nearest-neighbours.png)

 In the picture above you see how it would look with two dimensions.
 I have been using four features so the algorithm had to check the distance to the neighbours in four dimensions.
-This isn't really more difficult, it is just more to calculate.
+This is not really more difficult, it is just more to calculate.

 # 5. Results